peteash10/peteashton.com/pages/events.md

 ## Art Events

-June 12: [**Interrogang**](https://twitter.com/theinterrogang).
-I'll be leading a discussion on the role of artists in exploring issues related to data.
-[Here's the reading (actally a video)](http://peteashton.com/interrogang/).
-Starts 7:30pm, all are welcome.

-June 15: [**Assembly**](https://www.a-n.co.uk/assembly/birmingham/) - I'll be in the audience at this day of talks and such about Birmingham's art-making spaces.
-I've also been told the section of Andy Howlett's work-in-progress film about the Central Library that he's showing at 5pm features me dismissing nostagia as a disease, so that'll be fun.

-June 16: [**Open Zine Archive**](https://www.crosscityzine.org/oza) at [Artefact](http://artefactstirchley.co.uk), Stirchley.
+June 16-23: [**Open Zine Archive**](https://www.crosscityzine.org/oza) at [Artefact](http://artefactstirchley.co.uk), Stirchley.
 All my zines and small press comics from the 1990s will be on display, curated by the [Cross City Zine](https://www.crosscityzine.org/) editors who, as young zinesters, will be trying to make sense of them.
-Jez Higgins and myself, who were there at the time, will be on hand.
+This is an opportuity to see if you, yes you, might want to do something with the archive.

+June 28-30: **Black Hole Club Mini Residency at Artspace Arcadia Gallery** - Members of [Black Hole Club](http://blackholeclub.com), incuding myself, will be in [a shopping centre unit](http://coventry-artspace.co.uk/lesson/artspace-arcadia-gallery/) make art and mucking about with tech for three days.
+Open to the public 12-3pm.
+Come say hi.

 June 29 - July 6: **Another Dimension** - I have an installation in the next group show by Black Hole Club members at [Vivid Projects](http://www.vividprojects.org.uk), Digbeth.
 "Reflecting on ways in which optical illusions alter how we perceive the real, physical world."